 1. Choose the right size.
 The sparklers you get for 4th of July are not going to work.
-Those sparklers are too short, to quick, and too smokey.
-The best sparkler size to use are the 36 inches long size which burn for 3.5 minutes.
-These long lasting sparklers are perfect for wedding sparklers pictures, and for longer wedding exits.
+Those sparklers are too short, too quick, and too smokey.
+The best sparkler size to use is the 36 inches long size which burns for 3.5 minutes.
+These long-lasting sparklers are perfect for wedding sparklers pictures, and for longer wedding exits.
 You can purchase 36 inch sparklers at Superior Celebrations.
-If you plan on having over 150 guest for your event you should use 36 inch sparklers.
+If you plan on having over 150 guests for your event you should use 36-inch sparklers.

 2. Make sure it’s okay with the venue.
 Before you plan a sparkler exit, make sure your venue approves it.
 California’s dry summers and reoccurring drought make for dangerous conditions for any type of fire.
 Combined with intoxicated guests makes sparkler exits a liability for venues.
 You never want to do the exit on dry brush or in a field where the grass could easily catch fire.
 Always be prepared with a fire extinguisher and a water bucket and, again, always get approval and support from your venue.

 3. Coordinate your exit with your DJ and photographer (and planner).
 Make sure to plan the time and location for your sparkler exit with your planner, DJ/MC, and photographer.
 Be sure to consult your photographer for the best location for photos with sparklers.
 Plan a countdown and announcement with your DJ/MC to get your guests pumped and moved to the sparkler exit location.
 Having a planner is great because they can help direct guests and light sparklers!

 4. Be safe.
 Take precautions.
 As with anything involving fire, you want to have a safe way to dispose of the sparklers when you are finished using them.
 Since the sparklers will still be warm you don’t want to toss them in trashcans.
 You can place the discarded sparklers in buckets of sand for them to cool before throwing them away.